Ouxsoft/phpmarkup/README.md

 use Ouxsoft\PHPMarkup\Factory\ProcessorFactory;

-// An example class mapped to a DOMElement class HelloWorld extends Ouxsoft\PHPMarkup\Element
+// An example class mapped as an Element to DOMElement class HelloWorld extends Ouxsoft\PHPMarkup\Element
 {
     public function onRender()